 When your downloaded installer file had some form of corruption caused during download.

 If you have an incompitiblity present that is causing conflict with the installer.

 Regardless of the reason for the failed install, the best feedback to get is an installer log.
 The below process goes over how to generate an install log file using our provided installer .msi file.

-If you used the Telerik Console application to install Test Studio, the log was automatically generated for you.
+If you used the Telerik Control Panel to install Test Studio, the log was automatically generated for you.
 Simply open the folder %ProgramData%\Telerik\Installer\Logs and locate the appropriate log file.
 It will be named something like:

 Place this file into a .zip or .rar file and attach it as a file attachment to a support ticket.
 Once we receive the logfile, we can more easily assist with determining the root cause of the install not completing.

 If you're installing using a .MSI file you will need to follow these steps to generate a MSI logfile: